AhmedHosni19/Age-in-minutes/README.md

-Android application calculate your age in minutes Kotlin ,MVVM ,XML ,ViewBinding ,DatePickerDialog
+Android application calculate your age in minutes ,

+using Kotlin ,MVVM ,XML ,ViewBinding ,DatePickerDialog